charlstown/cookie-python/docs/user-guide/getting-started.md

     Fill out the form in the console to customize the template and the project will be generated at the end.

     ![project-generation](../assets/captures/gs-cookiecutter-template.png)

+Congrats! you finally installed your template to start coding your project.
+Visit the [Set Up section](/user-guide/set-up/) to learn more about the template generation and the input parameters.

 </br>